jam butter cookies

 - Spray two 12-cup standard muffin pans with nonstick spray, and use a 1 1/2-inch cookie scoop to scoop dough into cups.
 Spray the back of a metal measuring cup with nonstick spray and use to press down mounds of dough until flat.
 Chill muffin pans in the refrigerator for 30 minutes.

-- Preheat oven to 350Β°F and spoon a 1/2 teaspoon of jam in the center of each chilled cookie; sprinkle topping around the edges of each cookie (leave the jam exposed).
-Bake, rotating pans halfway through, for 20 to 22 minutes, until edges and crumb topping are golden.
+- Bake cookies for 20 to 22 minutes, rotating pans halfway through, until edges and crumb topping are golden.
 Cool in pans on a wire rack for 15 minutes, then carefully remove from pans and place on wire rack to cool completely.
-Store cookies in an airtight container at room temperature.

 Notes